 Business of Publishing: How to Write a P&L statement

-This is the ninth post in our ongoing Business of Publishing series.
+This is the ninth post in our ongoing Business of Publishing series by Joe Biel, the author of A People’s Guide to Publishing.
 This edition tackles an important but more advanced question, “how much can I afford to spend on the book that I am publishing?”

 While, on the surface, any answer to a question like this seems to be built from a steady diet of bullshit, books are remarkably consistent.
 Unlike cookies or soft drinks, most books are not branded.
 A book from a major house sits next to your book and others from indie presses.
 If you’ve successfully developed your book, you are providing each reader with enough information to make a choice based on their own experiences, observations, and tastes.